 Flexible travel insurance from World Nomads, especially useful if you’re already overseas (this can be an important point, as I once found out the hard way in Bangkok).
 If you’re going scuba diving, make sure your insurance policy includes scuba diving cover.

-(This page contains affiliate links i.e. if you follow the links from this page to purchase travel insurance or a guide book, 4corners7seas will receive a commission from World Nomads / Amazon; this commission comes out of their profit margin at no extra cost to you.
-I’m linking to them because I know, use, and trust the pair products, and thank you in advance should you choose to make a purchase via the above links!)
+(This page contains affiliate links i.e. if you follow the links from this page to purchase accommodation, travel insurance, or a guide book, 4corners7seas will receive a commission from Agoda / World Nomads / Amazon; this commission comes out of their profit margin at no extra cost to you.
+I’m linking to them because I know, use, and trust the pair products, and thank you in advance should you choose to make a purchase via the above links)